shubhamchandak94/shubhamchandak94.github.io/research_projects.md

   - We studied the tradeoff between the writing and reading costs involved in DNA-based storage and propose a practical [scheme](https://github.com/shubhamchandak94/LDPC_DNA_storage) based on LDPC codes to achieve an improved tradeoff between these quantities.
   - For nanopore sequencing based DNA storage, we proposed a novel [approach](https://github.com/shubhamchandak94/nanopore_dna_storage) which overcomes the high error rates in nanopore sequencing by exploiting the soft information available in the raw signals.
   - Check out my [talk](https://www.youtube.com/watch?v=7ki2QcSg59c) at ISMB/ECCB 2019 to get a high-level overview of this work.
+Also check out the [panel on DNA storage](https://www.youtube.com/watch?v=Y9yXsIxpfC8&t=18s&ab_channel=StanfordResearchTalks) I moderated at the [Stanford Compression Workshop 2021](https://compression.stanford.edu/stanford-compression-workshop-2021).

 <a id="fastq"></a>[[Back to top](#top_anchor_)]
-- **FASTQ compression** _(Ph.D. research)_
+- **Genomic data compression** _(Ph.D. research)_
   Stanford University

   <img src="/img/research/fastq.png" alt="Genome sequencing" max-height="782" max-width="2736" width="100%">

-  **Introduction:** Next generation sequencing of genomes produces large amounts of data in the form of short reads which are stored in FASTQ files.
+  **Introduction:** Next generation sequencing of genomes produces large amounts of data in the form of reads which are stored in FASTQ files.
 For a typical experiment, these files can be 100s of GBs large.

   - Performed theoretical analysis of the problem by computing upper bounds on the entropy of reads and developed [HARC](https://github.com/shubhamchandak94/HARC/), a tool to compress reads with and without preserving their order, achieving near-optimal compression ratios.
   - Improved upon HARC to develop [SPRING](https://github.com/shubhamchandak94/SPRING/), a practical tool to compress single and paired-end FASTQ files, supporting a variety of modes and features.
   - Work published in _Bioinformatics_.
   - Check out my [talk](https://www.youtube.com/watch?v=OCngQbmyKow) at ISMB/ECCB 2019 to get an overview of this work.
-  - Currently working to integrate parts of SPRING with [genie](https://github.com/mitogen/genie), an open-source [MPEG-G](https://mpeg-g.org/) codec.
+  - Integrated parts of SPRING with [genie](https://github.com/mitogen/genie), an open-source [MPEG-G](https://mpeg-g.org/) codec.
+  - Developed an algorithm to extend these ideas to long nanopore reads with higher error rates: [NanoSpring](https://github.com/qm2/NanoSpring).
+Also worked on methods to [lossily compress](https://academic.oup.com/bioinformatics/article-abstract/36/22-23/5313/6039112) raw signal files which are the precursors to nanopore FASTQ files.
+  - Check out my [PhD defense talk](https://youtu.be/u3WXn6hjHXg) focused on my work on genomic data compression.

 <a id="lfzip"></a>[[Back to top](#top_anchor_)]